skacem/skacem.github.io/_posts/2021-10-25-Customer-Segmentation-BA2.md

 From the plot above we can see that after the transformation our data became more symmetrical and less skewed.

-Now we scale our data, to make sure that the clustering algorithm is robust against outliers and extreme values.
+Now we scale our data to ensure that the clustering algorithm is stable against outliers and extreme values.
 Not all machine learning algorithms require feature scaling.
-However, scaling is mandatory for distance-based algorithms such as HCA, KNN, K-means or SVM.
-This is because all these algorithms are using distances between data points to determine similarities.
+However, for distance-based algorithms such as HCA, KNN, K-means, or SVM, scaling is required.
+The reason is that all these algorithms use distances between data points to determine similarities.

 ```python
 # Now we scale our data and we save it as dataframe: